man-group/ArcticDB/docs/mkdocs/docs/index.md

 ArcticDB is a serverless DataFrame database engine designed for the Python Data Science ecosystem.

-ArcticDB enables you to store, retrieve and process DataFrames at scale, backed by commodity object storage.
+ArcticDB enables you to store, retrieve and process DataFrames at scale, backed by commodity object storage (S3-compatible storages and Azure Blob Storage).

 ArcticDB requires *zero additional infrastructure* beyond a running Python environment and access to object storage and can be **installed in seconds.**